cacttus/Loft/notes.md

 ﻿
+we need to add the lighting code and test out lights. fix the "modified" data in uniforms.

+not all graphics drivers support sharing context data. we can create a "virtual" context and render everything offscreen and send this to the other window context this works to prevent having to clone all the data..several times.. just a waste.

+dropdown area .. new window

+we need the ability to have padding on positionconstrain element for scrollbar. so we need to split positiomode to x , y

+world will only have 1 drome
+drome size expands when we go outside the region.

 So
 * right/left etc of uielement are CHANGED while we mess weith them.. this is a problem. characters have a fixed width/height - this must be set. - so we must account for this.